alishyyy/clio/README.md

 ## Overview

 Clio is a lightweight bash script that shows interesting facts about Unix, Linux, and computer history.
-Inspired by the classic `fortune` command, it randomly selects and displays a fact each time it's run.

 ## Installation

 ```bash